 4. Spokane + Eastern Washington (Spokane > Coulee Dam > Coeur d’Alene)

 Road Trip #1: Washington National Parks Road Trip

 If you want to cross off two amazing national parks in one road trip, follow this route.
 You could spend a week in Mt.
 Rainier and another in Olympic National Park, but it’s possible to experience them both in just a few days if you just want to see the highlights.

 Mt.
 Rainier is that massive, imposing, incredible snow-covered peak that you see flying into Seattle.
-Rainier is actually an active volcano that last erupted sometime between 1820 and 1854.
-The peak is 14,000 feet high, and it’s by far the most topographically prominent mountain in America, as it towers 13,200 feet above the surrounding landscape.
+Rainier is actually an active volcano that last erupted around 1890.
+The peak is more than 14,000 feet high, and it’s by far the most topographically prominent mountain in America, as it towers 13,200 feet above the surrounding landscape.